KayTrachsel/Casino/README.md

 # Casino Game

 This project is a simple casino-style game.
+This is our first project.

 > ⚠️ **Important:** The game must be played in **windowed mode only**.
 Running the game in fullscreen may cause graphical bugs.